Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Related Work

 \subsection{Face Forgery Detection}

 Early face forgery detection methods relied on handcrafted features to identify inconsistencies in head pose \cite{yang2019exposing}, eye blinking \cite{8630787}, or teeth details \cite{haliassos2021lips}.
 However, as forgery techniques advanced, these cues became less reliable.
-Recent approaches leverage deep neural networks to learn discriminative features from large-scale datasets.
+Recent deep networks learn discriminative features from large-scale datasets.
 Among them, spatial-domain methods such as Xception \cite{chollet2017xception} and EfficientNet \cite{tan2019efficientnet} achieve strong performance by capturing pixel-level artifacts.
 To improve generalization, frequency-domain analysis has been explored, with methods like F3-Net \cite{qian2020thinking} and SPSL \cite{liu2021spatial} mining high-frequency forgery traces.
-Another line of work focuses on data-level augmentation, such as Face X-ray \cite{li2020face} and Self-Blended Images (SBI) \cite{shiohara2022detecting}, which synthesize additional training data to expose forgery boundaries.
-More recently, contrastive learning has been adopted to learn domain-invariant representations \cite{sun2022dual, xu2022supervised}.
-Despite these advances, most methods assume a static training set and struggle to generalize to newly emerging forgery techniques, highlighting the need for continual learning.
+Another line uses data-level augmentation, such as Face X-ray \cite{li2020face} and Self-Blended Images (SBI) \cite{shiohara2022detecting}, which synthesize additional training data to expose forgery boundaries.
+More recently, contrastive learning learns domain-invariant representations \cite{sun2022dual, xu2022supervised}.
+Despite these advances, most methods assume static training and struggle to generalize to emerging forgery techniques, highlighting the need for continual learning.